wintercms/docs/themes-development.md

 - [Theme dependencies](#dependencies)
 - [Localization](#localization)

 The theme directory could include the **theme.yaml**, **version.yaml** and **assets/images/theme-preview.png** files.
-These files are optional for the local development but required for themes published on the OctoberCMS Marketplace.
+These files are optional for the local development but required for themes published on the Winter CMS Marketplace.

 <a name="theme-information"></a>
 ## Theme information file